-Goodman Career and Development Office
+Goodman Career Development Office

-All partnerships are held at the discretion of the Executive members.
-Due to the sensitivity and significance of external relationships held by the BSA, decisions to add or remove partnerships will be determined by unanimous vote by the Executive members.
+Notwithstanding the Goodman Career partnership mandated by the Business Student Levy MOU, all partnerships are held at the discretion of the Executive members.
+Due to the sensitivity and significance of external relationships held by the BSA, decisions to add or remove partnerships will be determined by unanimous vote by the BOD.

 Article XIV - Power to Amend the Constitution

-A two-thirds agreement vote at an Annual General Meeting by the BOD has the power to amend this Constitution, provided that:
+A two-thirds agreement vote at an Annual General Meeting by the voting members has the power to amend this Constitution, provided that:

 The proposed action does not apply retroactively.